robinhilliard/defunit/README.md

 If you really want runtime type checking you should look at [Unit Fun](https://hex.pm/packages/unit_fun).
-However if you're interested in using [Dialyzer](http://erlang.org/doc/man/dialyzer.html) with the type specs created by the DefUnit macros to do static analysis, read on.
+However if you're interested in doing static analysis at compile time using [Dialyzer](http://erlang.org/doc/man/dialyzer.html) and the type specs created by the DefUnit macros, read on.

 #### Using Types